dat-ecosystem/dat/README.md

 Use `dat` to download files from a remote computer sharing files with Dat.
 This will download the files from `dat://<link>` to your `<download-dir>`.
 The download exits after it completes but you can continue to update the files later after the clone is done.
 Use `dat pull` to update new files or `dat sync` to live sync changes.

-`dat clone` is an alias the same command.
+`dat clone` is an alias for the same command.

 ![clone-gif]